Cuates/ubuntuinstall/additionalpackage/qbittorent/ReadMe.md

               * i.e. password if any
             * Check
               * Bypass authentication for clients on localhost
+          * Use alternative Web UI
+            * Check
+            * Point to the path of the alternative web ui design
+              * Example of web ui is VueTorrent
           * Security
             * Check
               * Enable clickjacking protection